Student renting - Residential Tenancies Board

 Short-term lets Temporary accommodation agreements for a short duration.
 No No No

-• Watch out for scams and don’t transfer money without viewing.
+• Watch out for scams and don’t transfer money without viewing the property first.

-• Get it in writing through the tenancy agreement, inventory report and rent and deposit receipts.
+• Get written records such as a tenancy agreement, inventory report and rent and deposit receipts.

 Your rights include: